AstarNetwork/astar-docs/docs/learn/dapp-staking.md

 #### Build&Earn

-`Build&Earn` subperiod consists of one or more eras, therefore its length is expressed in eras.
+`Build&Earn` subperiod consists of one or more eras.
 E.g. if `Build&Earn` subperiod lasts for **10 eras**, and each era lasts for **100 blocks**, these **10 eras** would consume **1000 blocks** in total.

 After each _era_ ends, eligible stakers and dApps can claim the rewards they earned.